EricFillion/happy-transformer/README.md

 Initialize a HappyWordPrediction object to perform word prediction.

 **Initialization Arguments:**
- 1. model_type (string): either "ALBERT", "BERT" or "DISTILBERT."
-The default is "DISTILBERT"
+ 1. model_type (string): Specify the model name in all caps, such as "ROBERTA" or "ALBERT"
- 2. model_name(string): below is a URL that contains potential models.
+ 2. model_name(string): below is a URL that contains potential models:
        [MODELS](https://huggingface.co/models?filter=masked-lm)